Castles & Crusades: Publication history

 C&C was designed by Davis Chenault and Mac Golden.
 They planned to launch the new game at Gen Con 2004 with their Player's Handbook, but production issues meant it would not be ready in time.
 Instead, they brought a limited run of 1000 copies of a boxed set meant to recall the original "white box" edition of Dungeons & Dragons.
 The box contained three digest-sized booklets, "Zocchi"-style dice with unpainted numbers, and a crayon (for coloring in the dice numbers).

 In December 2004, the first printing of the Players Handbook was released.
 While the first two printings of the Players Handbook were virtually identical with the exception of a change in font for the headers, the third printing introduced a replacement barbarian class.
 The 4th printing introduced an expansion to the illusionist written by James M. Ward that allowed the illusionist to heal others.
 The 7th edition introduced a streamlined replacement to the game's encumbrance rules for faster play.

 After the game's release, the new system received valuable support from Gary Gygax and Rob Kuntz, who used C&C rules to resurrect their old Castle Greyhawk D&D home campaign (now renamed "Castle Zagyg").

 Troll Lord Games supplemented the Player's Handbook with Monsters & Treasure in 2005.
 The Castle Keeper's Guide was published in 2010.

 The company launched a Kickstarter for the Adventurer's Backpack in October 2016 as a major rules expansion.

 Reception

 In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath noted, "Castles & Crusades was built with the d20 system, but it played like an older D&D. It was faster, it favored rulings over rules, and, in so doing, it encouraged creativity and improvisation in play ...
-It felt fresh and free when compared to the ever-growing mountain of reference books available for the mainline D&D. Horvath credited C&C with kickstarting the Old School Reveival movement in the fantasy role-playing world.
+It felt fresh and free when compared to the ever-growing mountain of reference books available for the mainline D&D. Horvath credited C&C with kickstarting the Old School Revival movement in the fantasy role-playing world.